-CAC Policy on Online Courses
+Curricular Affairs Committee Policy on Online Courses

 A. Online Course: 75-100% delivered online; typically has no face-to-face meetings (except proctored exams).
+Online courses must be approved through the usual process (see below).

 B. Blended Course: 25-74% delivered online; there is a reduction in seat time; requires some face-to-face meetings.
+Existing face-to-face courses do not require any additional approval to be delivered as blended (notify Enrollment Services when scheduling the course).

 C. Web-Enhanced (aka Supplemental): Less than 25% delivered online with minor reduction or no reduction in seat time.
+Existing face-to-face courses do not require any additional approval to be delivered as web-enhanced.

 On October 24, 2011, the CAC agreed to the following guidelines for Online and Blended Course Development.
 These were approved by vote of the Faculty Senate on November 17, 2011: Policies and Procedures for Online & Blended Course Development